andrei0x309/yup-live-chrome-extension/README.md

 ## Features

-- Extremely light-weight size less than 1080p picture.
+- Extremely light-weight size is less than 1080p picture.
 - No external dependencies.
 - No production dependencies.
 - No external components.